Danny Dyer: Television

 Beginning in 2007, Dyer became the presenter of The Real Football Factories and The Real Football Factories International, a TV documentary series on Bravo, for which he travels, in the former throughout the United Kingdom and in the latter throughout the world, to meet and interview football club fans and hooligans.
 In Danny Dyer's Deadliest Men, "a gritty and hard-hitting documentary series that sees him venturing into the dark depths of the British underworld and hunting down some of the most notorious and feared men in Britain today", began airing on Bravo in the United Kingdom on 20 October 2008.

 In April 2009, he turned down a role in EastEnders, stating that although he thought the role sounded good, he did not think he could cope with the pressure of additional publicity.
+In his 2010 autobiography Straight Up, he said he would not join the cast until he was "fat, bald and fifty".

 In February 2012, Dyer appeared as a paramedic in an episode of Casualty.
 In March 2013, Dyer appeared as a guest on Celebrity Juice.
 Dyer appeared in the sixth series of Hollyoaks Later in October 2013, as The White Man.
 On 1 October 2013, the BBC announced that Dyer had been cast in EastEnders from Christmas 2013, as Mick Carter, the new landlord of The Queen Victoria pub.
 After he began appearing as Carter, Dyer said that he had been offered and had turned down the part of Carl White, who was eventually played by Daniel Coonan.
 In February 2017, it was announced that Dyer would be taking a "short break" from EastEnders.
 In January 2022, it was announced that Dyer had quit EastEnders after over eight years in the role of Mick Carter.

 In June 2018, Dyer appeared as a guest panellist on Good Evening Britain, a one-off spin-off show of Good Morning Britain, to discuss Britain's exit from the European Union.
 Dyer described it as a "mad riddle that no one knows what it is" and called former Prime Minister David Cameron a "twat".
 In August 2018, Dyer began narrating MTV reality series, True Love or True Lies.
 In 2019, Dyer appeared in a history documentary, titled Danny Dyer's Right Royal Family.
 The two-part series premiered on BBC One on 23 January 2019.
 Also that year, Dyer co-presented True Love or True Lies on MTV alongside daughter Dani, as well as beginning his presenting role on The Wall on BBC One.
 After he announced his departure from EastEnders, it was subsequently confirmed that Dyer would also be leaving The Wall.